zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 "After putting down the stick to all living things, none of them hurts,

 shouldn't you want your son to have companions from?
-Should walk alone like a rhino horn. "
+Should walk alone like a rhinoceros horn. "

 122. Connecting the arising person generates love, and the suffering of love arises with the accompanying,

-, watching the troubles of love, should walk alone like a rhino horn.
+, watching the troubles of love, should walk alone like a rhinoceros horn.

 "The connection that arises generates love": "connection", there are two kinds of connection: the connection of seeing and the connection of hearing.
 What is